MihirSumant/Digital_Clock/README.md

 # Digital_Clock

+This is basic project I made to practice and demonstrate my HTML, CSS, & JS fundamentals.

+### Features:

-A website that displays a digital clock showing the current time.
+- A website that displays a live digital clock showing the current time.
-Basic project to practice HTML CSS JS fundamentals.
+- The time updates every second.
+- The user can make the clock switch between 24 hour and A.M.-P.M. formats.
-No libraries or frameworks.
+- No libraries or frameworks used.